Bunkoer/bunkoer/README.md

 ## ⚙️ What is Bunkoer?

-Bunkoer is a framework designed to secure the development of applications powered by language models.
+Bunkoer is a framework designed to secure the development of applications powered by large language models.
 It facilitates solutions that:

 - Ensure Privacy: Bunkoer links AI models with mechanisms to safeguard sensitive information (through anonymization techniques, privacy-preserving prompts, etc.)
 - Foster Ethical AI: leans on AI models to uphold ethical standards (by evaluating and modifying responses to maintain privacy, determining appropriate data handling actions, etc.)

 ![Schema](images/schema.png)

-## What can you build with Bunkoer?

-💬 **Analyzing structured data**

-Documentation
-- End-to-end Example: CSV OpenAI Template

-🤖 **Chatbots**

-Documentation
-- End-to-end Example: ChatGPT 4

 ## How Does Bunkoer Help?